Skip to main content

 La Jolla Submarine Canyon

-A deep submarine canyon is located off La Jolla Shores beach attracting a large number of divers and diving classes.
-Two branches of the canyon come close to shore, one in the swimming area, the other north of Scripps Pier.
-Diving here is recommended for experienced divers only due to the depth of the canyon.
+A deep submarine canyon is located off La Jolla Shores beach, which attracts a large number of divers and diving classes.
+Two branches of the canyon come close to shore, one in the swimming area and the other north of Scripps Pier.
+Due to the depth of the canyon, diving here is recommended only for experienced divers.

 Scuba Diving Hazards